Undirected edge geography games on grids: Abstract

 \section{Abstract}

 The undirected edge geography is a two-player combinatorial game on an undirected rooted graph.
 The players alternatively perform a move consisting of choosing an edge incident to the root vertex, removing the chosen edge, and marking the other endpoint as a new root vertex.
 The first player who cannot perform a move is the loser.
 In this paper, we are interested in the undirected edge geography game on the grid graph $P_m\square P_n$.
-We completely determine whether the root vertex is a winning position (N-position) or a losing position (P-position).
+We completely determine all N-positions (the root vertices where the first player wins) and all P-positions (the root vertices where the first player loses).
 Moreover, we give a winning strategy for the winner.